luaguides

 lock:free() -- release the lock

-The second argument is how long the lock file is considered stale — useful for cleaning up after a crashed process.
-The default is effectively forever.
+The second argument is how long the lock file is considered stale; useful for cleaning up after a crashed process.
+The default is effectively forever, which means a crashed process leaves behind an orphaned lock that blocks all future runs: always set a reasonable timeout.

 A common pattern is walking a directory tree: